AviaBellanca Aircraft

 AviaBellanca Aircraft Corporation was an American aircraft design and manufacturing company.
 Prior to 1983, it was known as the Bellanca Aircraft Company.
 The company was founded in 1927 by Giuseppe Mario Bellanca, although it was preceded by previous businesses and partnerships in which aircraft with the Bellanca name were produced, including Wright-Bellanca, in which he was in partnership with Wright Aeronautical.

-In 2021 the company was reformed as Bellanca Aircraft, Inc and located in San Luis Obispo, CA with a satellite maintenance facility in Oklahoma.
+In 2021 the company was reformed as Bellanca Aircraft, Inc and located in San Luis Obispo, California, with a satellite maintenance facility in Oklahoma.
 The new company supplies maintenance and aircraft parts, for the legacy Cruisemaster and Viking aircraft.